ghfisanotti/recoil/README.md

 - `*.py`: Python programs

 ## Usage:
-.
-Move potentiometer to zero-position, Arduino should turn green LED on, yellow off .
-Fire rifle
+1. Move potentiometer to zero-position, Arduino should turn green LED on, yellow off
+2. Fire rifle
-.
-Potentiometer should have moved to max-position, Arduino should turn yellow LED on, green off .
-On the Raspberry
+3. Potentiometer should have moved to max-position, Arduino should turn yellow LED on, green off
+4. On the Raspberry:
+`
    ./i2c-read-recoil.sh
+`
-.
-Repeat previous steps as desired
+5. Repeat previous steps as desired
-.
-To graph the captured data, on the Raspberry:
+6. To graph the captured data, on the Raspberry:
+`
   ./plot.sh
+`